Kosnix/GameConsoleMode/README.md

 ## Configuration

-Use `Settings.exe` (C:\GameConsoleMode) to configure the application settings.
 You can specify the launcher, file paths, and other settings.

 ![Settings Illustration](https://raw.githubusercontent.com/Kosnix/GameConsoleMode/main/settings.png)